 Voles

 Voles can attack a wide range of plants.
-In New England, they have been reported attacking tomato, asparagus, potato, sweet potato, carrot and other vegetables.
-Grasses are especially favored food for several species of voles.
-We have four vole species (meadow, southern redback, rock, pine) that can cause problems in New England, but most suspicion falls on meadow voles and pine voles.
-Pine voles primarily live and feed in tunnels underground, and readily attack root crops: carrot, beet, potato and sweet potato.
+In New England, they have been reported attacking tomato, asparagus, potato, sweet potato, carrot, and other vegetables.
+Grasses are especially favored foods for several species of voles.
+There are 4 vole species (meadow, southern redback, rock, pine) that can cause problems in New England, but most suspicion falls on meadow voles and pine voles.
+Pine voles primarily live and feed in tunnels underground and readily attack root crops: carrot, beet, potato, and sweet potato.
 They have very short tails, never longer than their hind feet.
 Meadow voles largely live above-ground and have tails that are longer than their hind feet.
 Voles have less prominent eyes than mice, and their ears are buried in the fur.
 Mice have prominent ears.

 Voles prefer areas with good cover, so maintaining good weed control is important to reduce the risk of vole problems.
 Piles of debris placed right next to high-risk crops (like a high tunnel full of transplants) are invitations for vole problems.
-If you use a mulch, it can encourage vole problems.
-This includes organic materials like grass clippings, woven blankets, or extruded materials like plastic.
+Mulches, including organic mulches, woven blankets, or plastic mulches, can encourage vole problems.

 Rodenticides: There are rodenticides registered for use against voles in orchards, fruit groves, nurseries, and highbush blueberries.
 Currently, there are no rodenticides registered for use in vegetable fields.
-A limited number of products might be legal for use (gray zone) in high tunnels and in and immediately around other buildings, but they may be of very limited use.
-There are quite a few rodent baits registered for commensal (in and around buildings) rodent control, but the term vole rarely appears on their labels.
-For the most part, commensal rodent control products are intended for mice and rats, and the bait is formulated to appeal to those species, not voles.
+There are several rodent baits registered for use in and around buildings (commensal use), but are largely intended for use against mice and rats and the baits are formulated to appeal to those species, not voles.
+Contact your local Extension agent or USDA Wildlife Services to discuss the use of a rodent bait targeting voles around high tunnels or farm buildings.

-Be very cautious about using the second-generation anticoagulants (brodifacoum, difethialone, bromadiolone).
-These materials (esp. brodifacoum) have been found in an amazingly high percentage of dead, sick or injured predatory birds and predatory mammals in the northeast states.
-EPA responded to this problem by drastically reducing the availability of brodifacoum products for use by non-licensed applicators.
-But it is still available for licensed applicators, in and around buildings.
+Be very cautious about using the second-generation anticoagulants—brodifacoum, difethialone, and bromadiolone.
+These materials (especially brodifacoum) have been found in an amazingly high percentage of dead, sick, or injured predatory birds and predatory mammals in the northeast states.
+EPA responded to this problem by drastically reducing the availability of brodifacoum products for use by non-licensed applicators, but it is still available for licensed applicators to apply, in and around buildings.
 If pets or wildlife can reach the bait, they can be poisoned.

-In most cases, the rodenticide labels state that rodent baits must be used in bait stations.
+In most cases, rodenticide labels state that rodent baits must be used in bait stations.
 In part, this is to reduce the risk of direct poisoning to domestic animals.
-But secondary poisoning can occur (brodifacoum for example), where one animal eats the bait and becomes weakened or dies.
-Then a second animal eats the target pest and becomes a victim.
+However, secondary poisoning can occur when a target pest becomes weakened or dies as a result of eating the bait, then a second, non-target animal eats the target pest and is poisoned.

 Rodenticide labels are usually available to examine at the manufacturer’s website.
 Common manufacturers that include some field-applied products registered in New England include:

-Trapping is a possibility for meadow, redback and rock voles, but it isn’t very practical.
+Trapping is a possibility for meadow, redback, and rock voles, but it isn’t very practical.
 Tiny details have a major effect on trapping success.
-In a situation where high-value plants are concentrated and damage is significant (high tunnels full of plugs or transplants for example) careful trapping might help.
-In that case, one or more vole tubes might be a good situation for a trap.
-Using scrap lumber, you create a 16-18 inch long narrow tube, whose rectangular interior dimensions fit a standard mousetrap, leaving enough room for the spring bar to clear the ceiling.
+In a situation where high-value plants are concentrated and damage is significant (e.g., high tunnels full of plugs or transplants) careful trapping might help.
+Vole tubes can be effective traps.
+Using scrap lumber, create a 16-18" long narrow tube, whose rectangular interior dimensions fit a standard mousetrap, leaving enough room for the spring bar to clear the ceiling.
 For most traps, that inside measurement would be 2’’ wide and 2.5” high.
 At the center of one side, leave an opening large enough to easily insert a mouse trap.
 Consider placing two traps in a tube, each one with the trigger facing its respective end.
 Then gently set the tube in the desired location and place a piece of cardboard to cover the side opening.
 No bait is needed.
 Voles like traveling in protected runs and this catches them as they try to use an inviting runway.
 It keeps the trap safe from your cat or dog, and your workers’ toes.
-One spot to place a tube is where there is an established path between the trays of plug plants.
+Tubes can be placed along established paths between the trays of plug plants.

 For a greenhouse in which you plan to grow vegetables, it is possible to reduce the chances of having vole problems by using ¼ inch mesh hardware cloth to seal all openings at or near ground level.
 Bury the edges well.
 High tunnels are much harder to protect from vole entry.
 In both high tunnels and greenhouses, control weeds well inside.
-Just outside, keep the vegetation well mowed or controlled with herbicides.
+Keep the vegetation around the structures well-mowed or controlled with herbicides.

 Other Rodents

-Gray Squirrels commonly raid ears of corn, especially if they are close to woods.
-Damage is sporadic, so usually, controls are not warranted.
+Gray squirrels commonly raid ears of corn, especially in fields that are close to woods.
+Damage is sporadic, so controls are usually not warranted.
 Gray squirrels are protected species in all New England states.

 Mice tend to be seed eaters, though some will feed on fruits when given an opportunity.
 The white-footed mouse is a common New England species that frequently moves into buildings, especially in fall and winter.
 Usually, we do not see evidence of them attacking vegetable plants.
 Mice have prominent ears and eyes, while voles tend to have smaller ears and less prominent eyes.

-Muskrats are rodents that are strongly associated with ponds, marshes or slow rivers.
-They eat aquatic plants, but occasionally attack corn, beans, wheat or oats that are growing adjacent to wetlands.
-Attack is uncommon, so it rarely warrants control.
+Muskrats are rodents that are strongly associated with ponds, marshes, and slow rivers.
+They eat aquatic plants, but occasionally attack corn, beans, wheat, or oats that are growing adjacent to wetlands.
+Damage is uncommon, so controls are not usually warranted.

-Rats (Norway, roof) occasionally attack picked vegetables stored in containers indoors, but rarely are reported attacking the plants in the field.
+Rats (Norway, roof) occasionally attack harvested vegetables stored in containers indoors, but rarely are reported attacking plants in the field.
 Rat control can be very demanding.
 It requires eliminating food sources, plugging holes in walls, and careful use of traps and/or rodenticides.
 Rats are notoriously reluctant to try new foods (like rodent baits), and resistance to rodenticides is a problem.
-Rat control in buildings isn’t the focus of this reference, so you’ll need to look elsewhere for details.
+Contact your local Extension specialist for additional resources on rat control in indoor farm settings.

 Rabbits and hares are close relatives of rodents.
-Cottontails are the most common species attacking vegetables.
+Cottontail rabbits are the most common species attacking vegetables.
 We have two species here: New England cottontail and the larger Eastern cottontail.
-They eat a wide variety of vegetable plants [carrot, pea, bean, beets, lettuce, spinach and others].
-They do not tend to feed on corn, squash, tomato, cucumber, potato.
-They eat many flowers (tulips for example).
-Good cover is especially important to help hide these animals from their many enemies.
-Western Connecticut has European hare, and northern New England has varying (snowshoe) hare, but these are not usually associated with damage to vegetables.
+They eat a wide variety of vegetable plants (carrot, pea, bean, beets, lettuce, spinach, and others).
+They do not tend to feed on corn, squash, tomato, cucumber, or potato.
+They eat many cut flowers (e.g., tulips).
+European and snowshoe hares can be found in western Connecticut and northern New England, respectively, but these are not usually associated with damage to vegetables.

-We most commonly use fencing for lagomorph control.
-Two-foot high fence with 1-inch mesh is sufficient if it is buried slightly into the ground.
+The most common form of lagomorph control is fencing.
+Two-foot high fencing with 1" mesh is sufficient if it is buried slightly into the ground.
 Chicken wire can work, but very young rabbits can sometimes squeeze through.
-Electric fencing designed for woodchucks or raccoons is often effective and less expensive than erecting mesh fencing.
+Electric fencing designed for woodchucks or raccoons is often also effective against lagomorphs and less expensive than erecting mesh fencing.

-Thiram is a fungicide that is a taste repellant that works on rabbits, but it is not labeled for use on vegetables.
-Shooting may be an option in some situations, but these are protected species, so be sure to check first on state regulations and follow gun safety practices.
-For rabbit control, a .22 rimfire rifles are commonly used.
+Thiram is a fungicidal seed treatment that also acts as a taste repellent against lagomorphs, but it is not labeled for use on vegetables other than as a seed treatment.
+Shooting may be an option in some situations, but the aforementioned species are protected, so be sure to check first on state regulations and follow gun safety practices.
+For rabbit control, .22 rimfire rifles are commonly used.

 Carnivores